dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 }
 ```

 When an instance of the `WebMvcConfig` configuration class is created by Spring, it gets two components injected: `ApplicationContext` and `EntityManager`.
-The latter is used to create the `DTOModelMapper` and help it querying the database, as explained before.
+The latter is used to create the `DTOModelMapper` and help it querying the database as explained before.
 The `ApplicationContext` is used to create an instance of [`ObjectMapper`](https://fasterxml.github.io/jackson-databind/javadoc/2.5/com/fasterxml/jackson/databind/ObjectMapper.html).
-This mapper provides functionality for converting between Java objects and matching JSON constructs, which is needed by the `DTOModelMapper` and its superclass, `RequestResponseBodyMethodProcessor`.
+This mapper provides functionality for converting between Java objects and matching JSON structures, which is needed by the `DTOModelMapper` and its superclass, `RequestResponseBodyMethodProcessor`.

-With the `WebMvcConfig` properly configured in our project, we can now take advantage of the `@DTO` annotation on RESTful APIs to automatically map DTOs to entities.
+With the `WebMvcConfig` properly configured in our project, we can now take advantage of the `@DTO` annotation on RESTful APIs to automatically map DTOs into entities.
 To see this in action, we are going to create a controller to expose the endpoints that accept requests to create and update exams, and also an endpoint to list all the existing exams.
-But before creating this controller, we are going to create an class that will enable us to handle exam persistence.
+But before creating this controller, we are going to create a class that will enable us to handle exam persistence.
 We are going to call this class as `ExamRepository`, and are going to create it in a new package called `com.questionmarks.persistence` with the following code:

 ```java
 package com.questionmarks.persistence;